javirk/sam_da/README.md

 If you find _SAM-DA_ useful for your work please cite:
 ```
-@article{tejero2023full,
+@inproceedings{tejero2025samda,
-  title={Full or Weak annotations?
-An adaptive strategy for budget-constrained annotation campaigns},
+  title={SAM-DA: Decoder Adapter for Efficient Medical Domain Adaptation },
-  author={Tejero, Javier Gamazo and Zinkernagel, Martin S and Wolf, Sebastian and Sznitman, Raphael and Neila, Pablo M{\'a}rquez},
+  author={Gamazo Tejero, Javier and Schmid, Moritz and M{\'a}rquez Neila, Pablo and Zinkernagel, Martin S and Wolf, Sebastian and Sznitman, Raphael },
-  journal={arXiv preprint arXiv:2303.11678},
+  booktitle = {Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision},
-  year={2023}
+  year={2025}
 }
 ```